Frequently Asked Zoning Questions

 Yes.
 Vilas County issues site preparation permits which allow for site clearing, excavation, and foundation installation.

 Any structure arranged for sleeping or the preparation of meals is considered a habitable structure and will have to meet all of the necessary requirements.
+Any room which is arranged for sleeping - regardless of whether it has a window or closet - is considered a bedroom.

 Frequently Asked Septic Questions